happeninghq/happening/README.md

 Getting started
 --------
-Clone the repository to your disk, and then run setup - this will download all requirements and set up the database with some sample events.
+Clone the repository to your disk, and then run setup - this will download all requirements and set up the database with some sample events (from [Southampton Code Dojo](https://southamptoncodedojo.com)).

 Coding Conventions
 -------